ItRemainsConsistent/itremainsconsistent.gitlab.io/posts/2024-09-28-initial-commit.md

 My initial commitment is to prepare a small weekly post for each Friday, but this may change as I find out which workflow fits me best.
 Let's hope that is a reasonable schedule!

-I hope I can come back to this blog in a few months and use the written corpus as a collection of references.
+I hope I can come back to this blog in a few months' time, having already forgot where I learnt about each little piece of knowledge, and use the written corpus as a collection of references.

 See you around!